lorin/roamjs-daily-zettles/README.md

 # roamjs-daily-zettles

 A [RoamJS] plugin that generates a random list of three links from pages that contain the `#zettles` tag.
+This is useful if you use the [Zettelkasten] method of note-taking.

 It adds the list to the top of your "today" page.